 - Ground oats from old fashioned oats - They add texture and chewiness.
 They even add small health benefits - like fiber, vitamins, and minerals - to the cookie!

-- Chocolate chunks - Dark or milk chocolate chips will work, too.
-However, unlike a chopped bar of chocolate, chips contain ingredients that make them keep their shape, meaning they don't melt as easily.
-Instead, chop chunks of chocolate.
-They make your cookies unique in appearance as bits and larger pieces of chocolate scatter throughout.
+- Chocolate chunks (not chips, though they'll work in a pinch) - I recommend using chopped chocolate for its unique texture and gooeyness, but if you're a fan of classic chocolate chip cookies or have a bag of chips on hand, those are great too!
+Dark or milk chocolate varieties do great here.
+Unlike a chopped bar of chocolate, chips contain ingredients that make them keep their shape, meaning they don't melt as easily.
+Instead, chopped chunks of chocolate make your cookies unique in appearance as bits and larger pieces of chocolate scatter throughout.
 If you need further convincing, read this Epicurious article called "Why Chocolate Chips Ruin Chocolate Chip Cookies."
 I usually throw in a mix of milk and dark chocolate chunks, avoiding bars with greater than 70% cacao.
 I once tried 80%, and it made my cookies taste bitter!

 Guide for Browning Butter